-If your ideal beach trip includes frisbee catching, seagull chasing and water romping, this is the spot for you.
+If your ideal beach trip includes Frisbee catching, seagull chasing and water romping, this is the spot for you.
 Although Sarasota County boasts a whopping 69 pet-friendly parks, Brohard Paw Park is its only beach that permits dogs.
-Not only can your pup join you at this Gulf Coast gem, he can splash, dig and retrieve off leash along the entire half-mile stretch of sand.
+Your pup can splash, dig and retrieve off leash along the entire half-mile stretch of sand.
 Parking is adjacent to the fenced-in portion of the dog park, which includes picnic tables and benches, waste stations, and drinking fountains for both humans and their furry friends.
-The waterfront is a short stroll down a boardwalk from there, with Venice Fishing Pier and South Brohard Park marking its borders.
-After all that fun, you and Fido can both rinse the sand and salt off at the outdoor showers on your way out.
+After all the fun, you and Fido can both rinse the sand and salt off at the outdoor showers on your way out.

-Brohard Paw Park is located at 1600 S. Harbor Drive in Venice, FL.
-It's open daily from 7 a.m. to dusk.
+Brohard Paw Park is open daily from 7 a.m. to dusk.
 Access to the dog beach and park is free.
 For nearby pet-friendly lodgings, Aurora Seabreeze is perfect for beach bums and pups.
 It even offers a fenced yard and enclosed pool for some extra fun in the sun.

 Dogs, horses, llamas, mules … all are welcome on the Gulf Coast beaches at Padre Island National Seashore.
-As the longest stretch of undeveloped barrier island in the world, the park includes more than 60 miles of coastline along both the Gulf of Mexico and Laguna Madre.
+As the world's longest stretch of undeveloped barrier island, the park covers more than 60 miles of coastline along the Gulf of Mexico and Laguna Madre.
 This protected island allows you to experience the Gulf Coast in its most unspoiled state.
 Nature-lovers can watch newly hatched sea turtles make their way across the sand or observe hundreds of bird species.
 Outdoor enthusiasts can kayak with their dogs on the lagoon and camp under the stars.
 Or, you and Fido can simply enjoy the surf and sand.
-No matter how you spend your time, a trip to the National Seashore will be unforgettable.

-Dogs can explore most of the park, including all areas where you can drive onto the beach, but must be leashed at all times to protect the wildlife and its natural habitat.
-Sections where dogs are prohibited are designated with signs.
+Dogs can explore most of the park but must be leashed at all times to protect the wildlife and its natural habitat.
 Pups and their people have access to restrooms and rinse-off showers near the pet access trail at the northern end of the Malaquite Pavilion parking area.
-While you’re in the area, also check out the dog-friendly beach at Mustang Island State Park just north of Padre Island.
+While you’re in the area, also check out the dog-friendly beach at Mustang Island State Park, just north of Padre Island.

-Padre Island National Seashore is on Padre Island in Corpus Christi, TX.
-The beach is open 24 hours a day, every day of the year.
+Padre Island National Seashore is open 24 hours a day, every day of the year.
 There is an entrance fee of $10 per vehicle per day, or $20 per vehicle for a seven-day pass.
 Annual passes are also available.
 Spend your nights at the Tiki Turtle, a townhouse with a fenced yard, private hot tub, and plenty of dog treats.

 Located off the coast of St. Petersburg, Fort de Soto Park invites you and your furry friend on a historic beachfront adventure.
 Named after Spanish explorer Hernando De Soto, this park sprawls over 1,136 acres of five interconnected islands.
 You can still wander along the original road built in 1898 during the Spanish-American War.
 Fido would rather wander over to the 2.5-acre stretch of dog beach on the southern tip of Mullet Key, where he can play in the surf and sand without a leash.
 Just off the beach are two fenced-in areas, one for large dogs and one for small, where furry friends can run to their heart’s content before cleaning up at the wash station provided.
 You can also hike across miles of trails or rent a pet-friendly kayak from United Park Services.